Tramel v. Dexcom, Inc. | Law.com Radar

-Counsel at Gordon Rees Scully Mansukhani on Tuesday removed a product liability lawsuit against DexCom, a developer of continuous glucose monitoring systems, to California Southern District Court.
-The suit, brought by Tosi Law on behalf of Jordan Tramel, is part of a wave of cases alleging that the defendant's G6 Continuous Glucose Monitoring System is inaccurate and fails to alert users of potential hyperglycemia or hypoglycemia.
-The case is 3:22-cv-02053, Tramel v.
-DexCom Inc.
+Attorneys at Gordon Rees Scully Mansukhani on Tuesday removed a product liability lawsuit against DexCom, a developer of continuous glucose monitoring systems, to California Southern District Court.
+The suit, brought by Tosi Law on behalf of Joradan Tramel, is part of a wave of cases alleging that the defendant's G6 Continuous Glucose Monitoring System is inaccurate and fails to alert users of potential hyperglycemia or hypoglycemia.
+The case is 3:22-cv-02054, Tramel v.
+Dexcom, Inc.

 Health Care